jmasselink/jmasselink.github.io/earthlogic.md

 permalink: /earthlogic/
 ---

 **Earth Logic LLC** is a small consulting firm focused on helping clients to develop geospatial data, maps, and insights for their organizations.
+Please reach out to [me](mailto:jmasselink@gmail.com) if you are interested in doing some mapping, and would like some help!

 Earth Logic has expertise in working with wildlife survey data and protected area boundary and infrastructure maps.